 1. Go tidal bore rafting in Shubenacadie

 The Shubenacadie River’s rapids in the Bay of Fundy are powered by the highest tides in the world.
 One minute you’re floating down a peaceful river keeping an eye out for bald eagles and other wildlife and the next minute the river turns into a raging, foaming mass of rapids.
 When the tide changes twice a day, the tidal bore temporarily reverses the flow of the river, resulting in this wild river ride.
-It’s crazy to see the river transform like this!
+A four-hour tour includes the guided rafting excursion, safety flotation gear, extra mud sliding on request (yes!), and post-rafting showers for when you need to clean up.
+Make sure to bring an extra clean change of clothes as well as a towel.
 A four-hour rafting trip starts at 95 CAD.

 2. Go whale watching

-In the summer and fall, 12 species of whales visit the waters around Nova Scotia, including pilot whales, mike whales, giant humpbacks, and the endangered North Atlantic right whale.
-There are tons of whale watching tours to choose from in the area, with most operating outside of Halifax.
-Ocean Explorations can take you out in a small Zodiac for 75 CAD (reduced pandemic pricing), while larger groups like Lunenburg Whale Watching Tours start at 70 CAD.
+In the summer and fall, 12 species of whales visit the waters around Nova Scotia, including pilot whales, minke whales, giant humpbacks, and the endangered North Atlantic right whale.
+There are tons of whale-watching tours to choose from in the area, with most operating outside of Halifax.
+Mariner Cruises takes you out for a 2.5-hour boating tour for 50 CAD departing from Westport on Brier Island, while larger groups like Lunenburg Whale Watching Tours start at 70 CAD.

 3. Enjoy summer on the water

 Spanning 17 acres of greenery, these historical gardens overlook a tidal river valley and include an enormous rose collection (best seen in July) as well as an 18th-century Governor’s Garden and a 19th-century Victorian Garden.
 You can check out the reconstructed 1671 Acadian House or grab a coffee and light lunch at The Elm Tree Café (seasonal).
-It’s 10 CAD to visit (temporarily reduced pandemic pricing).
+It’s 16 CAD to visit except November to April when there is only a suggested donation of 5 CAD as the Gardens are not maintained during the winter months.

 5. Visit the Alexander Graham Bell Historic Site

 This museum in Cape Breton is host to a rich collection of artifacts and documents chronicling the life and career of Bell, the inventor of the telephone.
 The collection was accumulated by his family during their time here in Baddeck, Cape Breton.
 In the parlor, you can see Bell’s personal effects, like his favorite jacket, notebook, and walking stick.
 You can also take a behind-the-scenes “White Glove Tour” of the artifact storage facilities.
-Admission is 7.90 CAD (12.27 CAD for the white glove tour).
+The site is open May-October and admission is 8.50 CAD (13 CAD for the white glove tour).

 6. Explore the Highland Village Museum